Malta citizenship by investment

 The application and all supporting documentation are to be submitted to Identity Malta together with a non-refundable payment of €10,000 made on account of the €650,000 contribution.

-Step 3 –Identity Malta to verify the application and commence due diligence
+Step 3 – Verification of application and due diligence by Identity Malta

 Once the application is submitted, Identity Malta proceeds to verify the completeness of the documentation submitted together with the due diligence exercise carried out by the Approved Agent within a time period of 90 days.